Imported wallet

-Validator private keys are encrypted with a password using the EIP-2335 keystore.json standard for storing BLS12-381 private keys.
+Validator private keys are encrypted with a strong wallet password using the EIP-2335 keystore.json standard.
+Your keystore.json file is usually available in your wallet's directory, often labeled all-accounts.keystore.json:

-Your password to unlock this file is not stored on disk by Prysm.
-You will need to provide it anytime you run the validator or provide it via your own file using the --wallet-password-file
+Your password to unlock this file is not stored on disk by Prysm, but you will need to provide it whenever you run the validator.

 ./prysm.sh validator wallet create